chancancode/branch-rename/README.md

   expected on major version bumps.

-* By using a Git dependency instead of specifying a semver range, they are explicitly opting out of the normal semver guarentee, and breakages are to be expected.
+* By using a Git dependency instead of specifying a semver range, they are explicitly opting out of the normal semver guarantee, and breakages are to be expected.
 No one could reasonably expect that pointing a dependency to the active development branch without using a lockfile will result in a stable system.